-The headteacher, together with the governing body, will approve all residential trips longer than 24 hours.
+The Head of School, together with the governing body, will approve all residential trips longer than 24 hours.

 The planning and preparation laid out in this policy will apply to residential visits as well as 1-day visits.
 In addition, the trip lead will make sure: